jechol/nix-beam/README.md

 Elixir 1.10.0 (compiled with Erlang/OTP 22)
 ```

 See?
 You can use Erlang 23 and Elixir 1.10 on Erlang 22 at the same time!
-Power of Nix!

 ### Included packages